The following blog post was originally published on 1/24/18, but updated 1/2/19 for added value.

 6. Clumping all of your members into one big pool

 If possible, avoid this temptation.
-It’s a mistake your association will ultimately pay for.
+It’s a mistake your association or chamber will ultimately pay for.
 Be specific about who you communicate what to.
 If you can segment correctly (your emails, events, online forums, etc.), you’ll start to see engagement (and better yet, retention) rise.